-DNT 214 - Periodontics II
+DNT 214 - Periodontics II (2 credits)

-IAI: None 1.2 Periodontics II is a continuation of DNT 120.
+Periodontics II is a continuation of DNT-120.
 Course content includes additional knowledge required to diagnose and treat periodontal diseases, clinical management of the periodontium and adjunctive therapies relevant to the maintenance of periodontal health.
 Emphasis is placed on the differential diagnosis and treatment of periodontal disease.
 Surgical and post-surgical topics will also be covered in the course.